Akash-Mittal/profile/readme.md

 * [CMDER](http://cmder.net/) - Portable console emulator for Windows
 * [KataCoda](https://www.katacoda.com/learn) - Interactive Learning Platform.

-### Things to Learn/To Do - Thats interests me and are not techinical or relates to my profession !!.
+### Things to Learn/To Do - Thats interests me and are not technical or relates to my profession !!.
 * Guitar
 * Languages
 	* Gujrati.